lisyce/StardewValleyMods/MushroomLogFramework/README.md

 ### Example

-This example Content Patcher pack adds two new possible outputs to the oak tree's distribution:
+This example Content Patcher pack edits the Vanilla Mushroom Log's oak tree distribution.
+In addition to the Morel, it adds Moss and Mystery Boxes as potential output items.
+Moss and Morels will both be drawn from the distribution with a probability of 0.4 and Mystery Boxes will be drawn with a probability of 0.2.

 ```json
 {